SocketMobile/capturesdk_flutter/docs/source/gettingStarted.rst

    <br />

-Getting Started with Flutter Capture SDK
+Getting Started with Flutter CaptureSDK
 =============================================

 Requirements
 ------------
-The Socket Mobile Capture SDK uses Bluetooth Classic for the barcode scanner products and Bluetooth Low Energy (BLE) for the Contactless Reader/Writer products (Socket Mobile D600, S550).
+The Socket Mobile CaptureSDK supports all Socket Mobile data collection devices, including camera based scanning.

-Even though the Flutter Capture SDK allows to develop an app to run on iOS and Android the underlying Capture architecture on these 2 platforms is different.
+Even though the Flutter CaptureSDK allows to develop an app to run on iOS and Android the underlying Capture architecture on these 2 platforms is different.

-On Android there is a service embedded in the Socket Mobile Companion app that is required in order to connect the Socket Mobile device to the Android host.
+On Android there is a service is required to connect the Socket Mobile device to the Android host.
+This service is installed through the Socket Mobile Companion app which can be installed through the Play store.

-On iOS the communication with the Socket Mobile devices are embedded in Flutter pigeon middleware, therefore adding more configuration to be taken care of in the application itself.
+The Companion app is not required for iOS devices, but strongly recommended, as it can be used to setup the scanner as well as get support.

+There is no Windows support for the Flutter CaptureSDK at this time.

 **Requirements for iOS platform**